Tallinn Christmas market 2025 – Dates, costs & travel guide

 It’s the country’s capital and the historic centre transforms into a snowy paradise during the festive season, boasting one of Europe’s oldest and most popular Christmas markets.

 Don’t think it’s worth visiting?
-Then appreciate that in 2019, the Christmas market was voted Europe’s best in a poll of 208,000 travellers by European Best Destinations.
+Then appreciate that the Christmas market was previously voted Europe’s best in a poll of 208,000 travellers by European Best Destinations.
 It prides itself on being child-friendly and the event will impress.

 We think you’ll love it and here, the Christmas.co.uk team takes a closer look at what Tallinn offers to help you enjoy a great festive market experience.

-Tallinn’s Christmas Market is held in the city’s charming Town Hall Square.
+Tallinn’s Christmas Market is held in the city’s charming Town Hall Square and it’s where Europe’s first Christmas tree was put on public display – in 1441!

-There’s a huge Christmas tree which becomes a festive hub, surrounded by lovely wooden stalls offering traditional Estonian crafts, delicious treats and a warm and welcoming atmosphere.
+The huge Christmas tree which becomes a festive hub, surrounded by lovely wooden stalls offering traditional Estonian crafts, delicious treats and a warm and welcoming atmosphere.
+The Tallinn Christmas market dates for 2025 are:

 Why visit Tallinn for its festive markets?